Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Properties of the OT-Regularized Divergences: Rigorous Statements and Proofs

-\begin{lemma}[Pre-Divergence Property] Let $D$ be a pre-divergence and $c$ be a cost function that satisfies $c(x,x)=0$ for all $x$.
-Then $D^c$ is a pre-divergence. \end{lemma} \begin{proof} We need to show that $D^c(\mu\|\mu)=0$ for all $\mu\in\mathcal{P}(\mathcal{X})$.
-To do this we bound the definition by its value at $\eta=\mu$ to obtain
+\begin{lemma}[Pre-Divergence Property] Let $D$ be a pre-divergence and $c$ be a cost function that satisfies $c(z,z)=0$ for all $z\in\mathcal{Z}$.
+Then $D^c$ is a pre-divergence. \end{lemma} \begin{proof} The definition \eqref{eq:D_c_def} of $D^c$ is clearly non-negative.
+We need to show that $D^c(\mu\|\mu)=0$ for all $\mu\in\mathcal{P}(\mathcal{Z})$.
+To do this we bound the infimum in \eqref{eq:D_c_def} by the value at $\eta=\mu$ to obtain

 where $C(\mu,\mu)=0$ follows from the assumption on $c$. \end{proof}